jahvon/flow/docs/types/README.md

 See the [schemas directory on GitHub](https://github.com/jahvon/flow/tree/main/docs/schemas) for all available schemas.

-Note: If using the flow file schema, you will need to make sure your IDE is configured to treat `*.flow` files as YAML files.
+Note: If using the flow file schema, you will need to make sure your IDE is configured to treat `*.flow`, `*.flow.yaml`, and `*.flow.yml` files as YAML files.